-2. Demonstrate the capacity to comprehend, summarize, analyze, evaluate, and synthesize primarily nonfiction, college-level texts of various lengths and genres.
+2. Demonstrate the capacity to comprehend, summarize, analyze, evaluate, and synthesize college-level texts of various lengths and genres, primarily non-fiction.

-3. Use critical reading and thinking strategies to write primarily expository and argumentative texts that respond to a variety of rhetorical situations and contexts and incorporate college-level research.
+3. Write primarily expository and argumentative texts that respond to a variety of rhetorical situations and contexts.

-4. Locate, identify, evaluate, and synthesize outside source materials and integrate them into writing assignments using MLA style.
+4. Locate, evaluate, analyze, and synthesize outside source materials and integrate them into writing assignments using MLA style.

-5. Engage in inquiry and analysis of texts (including their own compositions) to identify and evaluate rhetorical choices, assumptions, implications, and biases to determine how meaning is constructed and relates to lived experiences.
+5. Engage in inquiry and analysis of texts to determine how meaning is constructed and how it relates to the reader.